poeti8/pouria.dev/content/page/about/index.md

 I'm unemployed.
 Sorry, I mean I'm Pouria.
 A man with brown eyes and a skin of lighter color, tall, with a dark short hair over his forehead, and a mustache over his smile, who's lived more than a quarter of a century, but often forgets that he has.

 When I was a child and barely knew how to read and write, I used to look with wonder at these things called computer and think with childish imagination of all the things you can do with them.
-They showed me a way to a world much bigger that I'd known, where countless discoveries were awaiting me.
+They showed me a way to a world much bigger that I'd known, where unknown discoveries were awaiting me.

 Those fascinations have never left me—although a big part of them is now occupied by books—and today I explore them by creative coding, a term that distinguishes a kind of programming that is done for expressing oneself.